-One of the major innovations of this study is that Laterite is working with children and parents to recreate children’s entire schooling trajectory, providing, for the first time, an overview of how children in Rwanda have progressed through their education and how what happens at one point in a child’s education affects their future trajectory.
+To do this, Laterite worked with children and parents to recreate a child’s entire schooling trajectory.
+For the first time, this work provided an overview of how children in Rwanda progress through their education.
+It shows how what happens at one point in a child’s education affects their future trajectory.